Things change rapidly in the WordPress world. The content in this post is more than a year old and may no longer represent best practices.

 Last month, Pieter Hartsook had an issue with two Facebook plugins on the Being Elmo website.
 Facebook Grabber and Embed Facebook were both using the same variable name, which caused a conflict.
 (Note to plugin developers: please use unique prefixes on your variable names.)
 Anca renamed the variables and the plugins worked.
 Here they are in use:

 We did a meetup on gallery and slideshow plugins in 2009, and it’s probably time to do one again.
-Anca has also suggested that we do a plugin on integrating WordPress with Facebook, Twitter, and other social networks.
+Anca has also suggested that we also do a meetup on integrating WordPress with Facebook, Twitter, and other social networks.

 At some point Judy asked about embedding YouTube videos.
 This is easier than many people know, thanks to the oEmbed function introduced in WordPress 2.9.
 All you need to do is paste the link to the YouTube, Vimeo, etc video on its own line in the HTML editor (sometimes the visual editor will wrap it in link tags, which you don’t want) and WordPress will automatically embed the player, sized to fit your content window.
 We talked about this at the January 2010 Meetup and you can read all about it in the WordPress Codex.